AriesLR/CVP_7DTD/README.md

 # CVP_7DTD

-7 Days to Die modpack aimed at being **server-side** friendly (and to fix some performance/QoL issues for myself and friends).
-Save yourself the hassle of guiding your inexperienced friends through installing mods.
+This modpack for 7 Days to Die is designed to be server-side friendly and aims to address performance and quality of life issues for both myself and my friends.
+It eliminates the hassle of guiding inexperienced friends through the mod installation process.

-***Keep modlet folder names the same.
-The "z" at the beginning is there to force the CVP mods to the end of the load order to avoid conflicts.
-Things may not work correctly if you change the names.***
+***Please ensure that the modlet folder names remain unchanged.
+The "z" at the beginning of each folder name is intentionally added to enforce proper load order and avoid conflicts.
+Altering the folder names may result in incorrect functionality.***

 ## Installation

-1. Go to your server folder and create a "Mods" folder if you don't already have one.
+1. Navigate to your server folder and create a "Mods" folder if one does not already exist.
-2. Drag and drop the "zCVP" modlets of your choosing into your mods folder.
+2. Copy and paste the "zCVP" modlets of your choice into the Mods folder.
-3. Profit?
+3. Enjoy the benefits!

-*Installation is the same for local games/singleplayer, but instead of a server folder, it's your game folder.*
+*For local games or singleplayer, follow the same installation steps but locate your game folder instead of a server folder.*

-## Modlets Included
+## Included Modlets

 ### CVP_ZombieLoot
-Modlet for increasing the drop probability and lowering the despawn timer of zombie loot bags.
+This modlet increases the drop probability and reduces the despawn timer of zombie loot bags.

-> To edit the drop probability and despawn timer, open the Mods folder and go to `zCVP_ZombieLoot/Config/entityclasses.xml` and edit the proper values.
+> To customize the drop probability and despawn timer, navigate to the Mods folder and access `zCVP_ZombieLoot/Config/entityclasses.xml`.
+Modify the relevant values accordingly.

-*This modlet could conflict with anything that modifies zombies at all.*
+*Note: This modlet may conflict with any other mods that modify zombies.*

 ### CVP_SkillPoints
-Modlet for increasing the skill points earned per level (2 by default).
+This modlet boosts the number of skill points earned per level (default is 2).

-> To edit the amount of skill points earned, open the Mods folder and go to `zCVP_SkillPoints/Config/progression.xml` and edit the proper values.
+> To adjust the amount of skill points earned, go to the Mods folder and open `zCVP_SkillPoints/Config/progression.xml`.
+Modify the appropriate values as desired.

-*This modlet could conflict with anything that modifies the amount of skill points earned (more than likely an overhaul mod).*
+*Note: This modlet may conflict with mods that alter the skill point system, particularly overhaul mods.*

 ### CVP_ForeverTrader
-Modlet that makes the traders open 24/7.
-Also removes the open/close announcements since they're no longer needed.
+This modlet ensures that traders are available 24/7 and removes the unnecessary open/close announcements.

-*This modlet could conflict with anything that modifies the length of time that the trader is open.*
+*Note: This modlet may conflict with mods that modify the trader's operating schedule.*

 ### CVP_BetterAirdrops
-Modlet for adding better loot to airdrops, they are MUCH more worth your time now.
+With this modlet, airdrops now contain significantly better loot, making them more rewarding.

-> To edit the loot, go to the Mods folder and go to `zCVP_BetterAirdrops/Config/loot.xml` and edit/add the proper values.
+> To adjust the loot contents, navigate to the Mods folder and open `zCVP_BetterAirdrops/Config/loot.xml`.
+Add or modify the appropriate values to suit your preferences.

-*This modlet could conflict with anything that modifies airdrops.*
+*Note: This modlet may conflict with mods that modify airdrops.*

 ### CVP_ModSlots
-Modlet for linking mod slots with weapon/armor tier.
+This modlet establishes a link between mod slots and weapon/armor tiers.

-*This modlet could conflict with anything that modifies mod slots.*
+*Note: This modlet may conflict with mods that modify mod slots.*

 ### CVP_FasterVehicles
-Modlet for increasing the speed (or maxVelocity to be specific) on all vehicles.
+This modlet increases the speed (specifically the maxVelocity) of all vehicles.

-> To edit the speed, go to the Mods folder and go to `zCVP_FasterVehicles/Config/vehicles.xml` and edit/add the proper values.
+> To modify vehicle speed, go to the Mods folder and open `zCVP_FasterVehicles/Config/vehicles.xml`.
+Adjust or add the appropriate values.

-*This modlet could conflict with anything that modifies vehicle speed.*
+*Note: This modlet may conflict with mods that modify vehicle speed.*

 ### CVP_SilencerUnlocker
-Modlet for unlocking the silencer to be crafted immediately, as long as you have a workbench.

-> You could add other items to this if you'd like as long as you know the proper names.
+This modlet allows the immediate crafting of silencers when a workbench is available.

-*This modlet shouldn't conflict with anything.*
+*Note: This modlet is unlikely to conflict with other mods.*

 ### CVP_BetterItemStacks
-Modlet for increasing most item stacks to 30k and casino coins/old cash to 50k.
+Most item stacks are now increased to 30,000, and casino coins/old cash stacks are increased to 50,000.

-> To edit the stacks, go to the Mods folder and go to `zCVP_BetterItemStacks/Config/blocks.xml` or `zCVP_BetterItemStacks/Config/items.xml` and edit/add the proper values.
+> To modify stack sizes, access either `zCVP_BetterItemStacks/Config/blocks.xml` or `zCVP_BetterItemStacks/Config/items.xml` within the Mods folder.
+Adjust or add the relevant values.

-*This modlet could conflict with anything that modifies stack sizes.*
+*Note: This modlet may conflict with mods that modify stack sizes.*

 ### CVP_BetterVehicleStorage
-Modlet for increasing vehicle storage for those long-range loot runs.
-Large increase to storage sizes, but still somewhat balanced.
+This modlet significantly increases vehicle storage capacity for long-range loot runs while maintaining a balanced approach.

-> To edit the storage, go to the Mods folder and go to `zCVP_BetterVehicleStorage/Config/loot.xml` and edit/add the proper values.
+> To modify storage capacity, go to the Mods folder and open `zCVP_BetterVehicleStorage/Config/loot.xml`.
+Adjust or add the appropriate values.

-*This modlet could conflict with anything that modifies vehicle storage.*
+*Note: This modlet may conflict with mods that modify vehicle storage.*

 ### CVP_NoTimers
-Modlet for removing the timers from looting and picking up blocks.
+This modlet removes timers associated with looting and block pickup.

-*This modlet could conflict with anything that modifies loot timers.*
+*Note: This modlet may conflict with mods that modify loot timers.*

 ### CVP_BetterTraps
-Modlet for making spike traps take less damage and increasing the durability of blade traps.
+Spike traps take less damage, and the durability of blade traps is increased with this modlet.

-> To edit the traps, go to the Mods folder and go to `zCVP_BetterTraps/Config/blocks.xml` and edit/add the proper values.
+> To modify traps, go to the Mods folder and open `zCVP_BetterTraps/Config/blocks.xml`.
+Adjust or add the relevant values.

-*This modlet could conflict with anything that modifies existing traps.*
+*Note: This modlet may conflict with mods that modify existing traps.*

 ### CVP_BetterZombieRange
-Modlet for lowering the melee range of zombies.
+This modlet reduces the melee range of zombies.

-> To edit the range, go to the Mods folder and go to `zCVP_BetterZombieRange/Config/items.xml` and edit/add the proper values.
+> To modify zombie range, go to the Mods folder and open `zCVP_BetterZombieRange/Config/items.xml`.
+Adjust or add the relevant values.

-*This modlet could conflict with anything that modifies zombies at all.*
+*Note: This modlet may conflict with mods that modify zombies.*

 ### CVP_T6Crafting
-Modlet for allowing you to craft T6 items with max perk levels.
+This modlet enables crafting of Tier 6 items with maximum perk levels.

-*This modlet could conflict with anything that modifies crafting levels.*
+*Note: This modlet may conflict with mods that modify crafting levels.*

 ### CVP_HarvestMore
-Modlet to increase gather amount by 3x.
+This modlet triples the amount of resources gathered.

-*This modlet could conflict with anything that modifies the harvest count of items.*
+*Note: This modlet may conflict with mods that modify item harvest counts.*

 ### CVP_CorpseCleaner
-Modlet to clean up zombie bodies after 10 seconds to help reduce lag.
+This modlet automatically cleans up zombie bodies after 10 seconds to reduce lag.

-> To edit the cleanup, go to the Mods folder and go to `zCVP_CorpseCleaner/Config/entityclasses.xml` and edit/add the proper values.
+> To modify the cleanup settings, go to the Mods folder and open `zCVP_CorpseCleaner/Config/entityclasses.xml`.
+Adjust or add the relevant values.

-*This modlet could conflict with anything that modifies zombies at all.*
+*Note: This modlet may conflict with mods that modify zombies.*